apache/opendal/docs/rfcs/0623-redis-service.md

 The [`RedisJSON`](https://redis.io/docs/stack/json/) module provides JSON support for Redis, and supports depth up to 128.
 Working on a JSON api could be easier than manually parsing or deserializing from `HASH`.

+Since `bincode` also offers the ability of deserializing and serializing, `RedisJSON` won't be used.

 # Prior art

 None